Special Education Services

 BPS101 is committed to providing a full continuum of special education services and supports for students who are eligible for special education.
 Our goal is to provide an education for students with special needs in the least restrictive environment possible for the student to successfully maximize his or her potential.
 Programs and services include:

-• K-5 Instructional Learning Program: The K-5 Instructional Learning Program is a cross-categorical, instructional program for students with intellectual disabilities, significant learning disabilities or Autism.
+- K-5 Instructional Learning Program: The K-5 Instructional Learning Program is a cross-categorical instructional program for students with intellectual disabilities, significant learning disabilities, or Autism.
 The program uses a co-teaching model with two certified special education teachers in each classroom.
 There are 2 classrooms.
 One of them supports students in grades K-2, and the other supports students in grades 3-5.
-The program provides a smaller, highly-structured classroom environment with embedded academic, behavioral and communicative supports with wonderful opportunities for students to be included in the general education classrooms with typical peers.
+The program provides a smaller, highly structured classroom environment with embedded academic, behavioral, and communicative support with wonderful opportunities for students to be included in the general education classrooms with typical peers.

-• RMS Instructional Learning Program: The RMS Instructional Learning Program is a cross-categorical, instructional program for students with intellectual disabilities, significant learning disabilities or Autism.
+- RMS Instructional Learning Program: The RMS Instructional Learning Program is a cross-categorical instructional program for students with intellectual disabilities, significant learning disabilities, or Autism.
 The program uses a co-teaching model with two certified special education teachers.
-The program provides a smaller, highly-structured classroom environment with embedded academic, behavioral and communicative supports with wonderful opportunities for students to be included in the general education classrooms with typical peers in grades 6-8 at Rotolo Middle School.
+The program provides a smaller, highly-structured classroom environment with embedded academic, behavioral, and communicative support with wonderful opportunities for students to be included in the general education classrooms with typical peers in grades 6-8 at Rotolo Middle School.
 Students in this program are involved in community experiences and vocational opportunities throughout the building with a focus on increasing job skills and independence.

-• BHS Vocational Transition Program: The BHS Vocational Transition Program is a cross-categorical, instructional program for students who have significant academic delays accompanied by communication and cognitive needs that require an alternative learning environment and instructional strategies that are highly structured and plan for generalization of and repeated practices of the skill. .
+- BHS Instructional Learning Program: The BHS Instructional Learning Program is a cross-categorical instructional program for students who have significant academic delays accompanied by communication and cognitive needs that require an alternative learning environment and instructional strategies that are highly structured and plan for generalization of and repeated practices of the skill.
 This program is available for students at Batavia High School and is a perfect next step for students who were successful in the Instructional Learning Program at RMS.
-The Vocational Transition Program offers a small, structured classroom with an emphasis on functional academics, life skills, social and pragmatic language skills.
+The Instructional Learning Program offers a small, structured classroom with an emphasis on functional academics, life skills, and social and pragmatic language skills.

 Section 504 Information